 Now the bear made a 90-degree turn and bolted up the canyon side.
 The pack fell to my feet.
 It was over.

 The sound of the river returned.
 A breeze picked up.
 “Did you see that?”
-I wanted to ask someone.
+I asked the hills.

 Some people see these encounters as sacred moments of communion.
 We want animals to reach for us, guard our spirits, share their wisdom, and pass us messages from beyond.
 If more of us welcomed this view, we would be better neighbors.
 A part of me wants to embrace this animism.
-Doing so enlivens the world, amplifies meaning, makes me feel vital.
+Doing so enlivens the world, amplifies meaning, and makes me feel vital.

 Want to read more?
 My other essays are here.